capawesome-team/capacitor-firebase/packages/authentication/README.md

 1. **How can I use this plugin with the Firebase JavaScript SDK?**
    See [here](/packages/authentication/docs/firebase-js-sdk.md).

+## Firebase JavaScript SDK

+[Here](/packages/authentication/docs/firebase-js-sdk.md) you can find information on how to use the plugin with the Firebase JS SDK.

 ## Demo

 A working example can be found here: [robingenz/capacitor-firebase-authentication-demo](https://github.com/robingenz/capacitor-firebase-authentication-demo)